 I will also let you in on a secret: not all breaches are avoidable, bad actors have too many tools and there are too many angles of attacks (but that does not mean you should not try).

 First, you need keep your house tidy (know what you own, remove things you do not need and review at least monthly that everything is up to date).
-This is your passive defense.
+This is your passive defence.

 Third, you need to keep a watchful eye on everything.
 This may sound impossible, but this is what SIEM (Security Information & Event Management) is for.
 It will collect logs from most [all] devices, Netflow data from your firewall, normalize the events, correlate all the information and present a complete picture of the incidents occurring in the overall environment.
 The better ones will even have an integrated Vulnerability Scanner to find weaknesses in your systems and act as Network and Host Intrusion Detection System (NIDS and HIDS).